EARnagram/lessons/sec1/js_debugging/README.md

 Look for the `Package Control: install package` option, select it, and search for `SublimeLinter` and `SublimeLinter-contrib-eslint`.
-Install each of them by selecting the option.
+Install one after the other.

 Afterwards, go to your terminal and type:

 `touch ~/.eslintrc`

-Next, open that file in sublime (in the terminal: `subl ~/.eslintrc`), and paste the following code into it:
+Next, open that file in sublime (in the terminal: `subl ~/.eslintrc`), and paste the <span id="config-obj">following code</span> into it:

 ```json
 {